 Low Total Cost of System

 Tape storage has the lowest unit price per volume among all storage media, which is advantageous when building a large-scale system.
-In addition, since it consumes power only when the backup is being executed, there is no cost to maintain the tape system.
-As a result, the total cost of ownership (TCO), including the electricity cost and other running costs - the total user cost - can be kept very low.
+In addition, since tape storage consumes power only when the backup is being executed, there is no cost to maintain the tape system.
+As a result, the total cost of ownership (TOC), including the electricity cost and other running costs - the total user cost - can be kept very low.

-The figure on the right shows a graph comparing the totals of the hardware cost, the electricity cost and the facility cost required to expand the data capacity of a system between tape systems and disk systems when the storage is expanded by 56 TB annually (by 280 TB for 5 years).
+The figure on the right compares the totalｓ of the hardware cost, electricity cost and facility cost needed to expand the data capacity of a system, using both tape systems and disk systems, when the storage is expanded by 56 TB annually (by 280 TB for 5 years).

 Comparison of Total Hardware Cost

 HDDs consume a certain amount of power because they are still running even while idling (as well as while recording/reproducing).
 In contrast, magnetic tape systems rarely require power while idling, and no electricity cost is required for maintaining media.
 Tape storage is a highly economical system with low power consumption.

 The figure on the right compares the power consumption between tape systems and disk systems when the storage capacities are 50 TB, 140 TB, and 280 TB.